Church of St. Athanasius of Mouzaki: Decorations

 The church is decorated with scenes of saints dressed in Byzantine clothing, a typical feature of Byzantine iconography.
 The frescoes are remarkable for depicting for the first time in Byzantine iconography, Jesus Christ and the Virgin Mary in imperial costume.
 The depiction of Virgin Mary as a queen is an atypical feature for the Byzantine iconography.
-Another unusual feature of the church is that, despite the fact that St. Alexander is traditionally not included among the ranks of military saints, the church of St Athanasius of Mouzaki is decorated with a portrait of St. Alexander in military clothing.
+Another unusual feature of the church is that, despite the fact that St. Alexander is traditionally not included among the ranks of military saints, the church of St Athanasius of Mouzaki is decorated with a portrait of St. Alexander and St. Mercurios in military clothing.
+Within the church is also a fresco of Saint George who is painted rather strange and particularly odd in the Byzantine-styled art.
+He is wearing a mantle and a cloak that has a double-headed eagle with a star in the middle, similar to the one that the Byzantine emperor John V Palaiologos rewarded to Andrea II Muzaka from his victory over Vukašin of Serbia.
+This could possibly imply that during the Middle Ages, Andrea was viewed as a great warrior of God by the Albanian people.

 Legacy

-The church influenced greatly the artistic production of Kastoria and the region of Macedonia in the late 14th and early 15th century.
+The church influenced greatly the artistic production of Kastoria and Western Macedonia in the late 14th and early 15th century.